Sharing my experience with you, because there was little information when I started out going down this path and I wished I knew more.

 - If you are not charging a car overnight, one battery is probably sufficient.

 - Charging your car during the day is more economical, since you make hardly any profit from selling energy back to your utility company (PG&E sells you energy at $0.33+ per kWh, but will give you approximately $0.04 per kWh).

 How Long Does It Take?

 By now I've done both solar panels and roof with Tesla.
-Despite the estimates on Tesla's website and what your advisors may be telling you, my installations both took half-a-year to complete.
+Despite the estimates on Tesla's website and what your advisors may be telling you, actual time is much longer; my installations both took half-a-year to complete.
 If you are including the time to get rebates, it is at least a year-long struggle.
 The long delays are fairly consistent even though my installations were years apart; probably this is a fundamental issue with how Tesla operates.
 My second installation would have taken longer, had I not learned from my previous experience and was contacting PG&E myself to figure out missing documents.
 Once I received permission to operate, Tesla equipment has been trouble-free; after frustrating delays, Tesla will eventually get you there.
 Ask your friends and neighbors if they used other vendors or technology, and decide for yourself whether Tesla's brand, technology, and mobile app is important to you.
 I think the industry still has room to grow and there isn't a vendor that is clearly superior to others.